 Collect – Evaluate – Communicate – Repeat: Designing and Implementing Effective Project Evaluations

 Tuesday, September 18, 2018 | 5:30-6:30 p.m.
 Poster Presentation

 Presenter: Amanda Leahy, AICP, Senior Planner, Kittelson & Associates, Inc.

-Kittelson senior planner Amanda Leahy presents on the successes, challenges, and lessons learned during development and implementation of the San Francisco Municipal Transportation Agency’s Safe Streets Evaluation Handbook.
-The audience will learn about best practices for developing and implementing before-and-after studies to assess the effectiveness of projects in meeting stated objectives and delivering anticipated benefits.
-The audience will become familiar with different methods of data collection, performance measure selection, evaluation, and communication of project outcomes.
-Strategies for identifying specific, objective, and quantifiable goals and establishing meaningful and measurable criteria for project evaluation will be explored.
-Example data collection plans and evaluations for various project types will be shared.
+Kittelson senior planner Amanda Leahy presented on the successes, challenges, and lessons learned during development and implementation of the San Francisco Municipal Transportation Agency’s Safe Streets Evaluation Handbook.
+The audience learned about best practices for developing and implementing before-and-after studies to assess the effectiveness of projects in meeting stated objectives and delivering anticipated benefits.
+The audience also became familiar with different methods of data collection, performance measure selection, evaluation, and communication of project outcomes.
+Strategies for identifying specific, objective, and quantifiable goals and establishing meaningful and measurable criteria for project evaluation were explored.
+Example data collection plans and evaluations for various project types were shared.

 - How to develop and implement before-and-after studies to support evidence-based planning

 - How to create specific, objective, and quantifiable goals and identify meaningful and measurable criteria